y2j964/foldscopeAttendanceAssessment/README.md

 #### `npm run build`

-Builds all JS and CSS.
+Builds all JS and CSS and deploys to GH Pages.

 #### `npm run build:js`